stefan-hoeck/idris2-hedgehog/README.md

-  * Colorized test output with pretty printing of value diffs in case of failed tests (right now, colorize output has to be abled by setting environment variable `HEDGEHOG_COLOR="1"`).
+  * Colorized test output with pretty printing of value diffs in case of failed tests (right now, colorize output has to be enabled by setting environment variable `HEDGEHOG_COLOR="1"`).

   * Conveniently define generators for regular